coda/packs-sdk/README.md

 ### Testing Authenticated Requests

+_Note: This section applies to the CLI only._

 The SDK will help you set up authentication in your development environment so that you can execute pack formulas with authentication applied to them, allowing you to run your code end-to-end including making fetcher requests to third-party services.